oretnace/Mario-World-JS/README.md

 # Mario-World-JSON
-Pitting Mario characters against each other using JavaScript and JSON.
+Pitting Mario characters against each other using JavaScript, JSON, jQuery.